California's SB-317 - What It Means For You

-At its most basic level, California’s SB-317 bill bans the use of certain toxic chemicals in RV holding tank treatments.
-The bill comes on the heels of concerns about polluting the groundwater in California because of toxic chemicals that make their way into the groundwater via septic systems at RV campgrounds, RV parks, or other dumping sites.
+At its most basic level, California’s SB-317 bill bans the use of certain toxic chemicals as ingredients in RV holding tank treatments.
+The bill comes on the heels of concerns about pollution in California because of toxic chemicals that make their way into the groundwater via septic systems at RV campgrounds, RV parks, or other dumping sites.
 In addition, there are several cases in which RV campgrounds’ septic systems experienced complete failure because of waste filled with toxic chemicals.
 All in all, the bill seeks to limit the environmental and practical impact of toxic chemicals that are often found in RV holding tanks.

 Chemicals that CA SB-317 bill bans: